carribus/continuum-engine/examples/fruitclicker/readme.md

 An example of how to build a basic Cookie Clicker clone game using the Continuum Engine.

+## How to run

+1. You need a web-server.
+I suggest installed [http-server](https://www.npmjs.com/package/http-server)
+2. Once you have the server, simply type: `http-server .` (don't forget the trailing .)

 ## Credits

 * Fruit image assets: Robert Brooks